adcirc/adcirc/CONTRIBUTING.md

 To incorporate these changes into your repository, you can use:

 ```
-git merge upstream/master
+git merge upstream/main
 ```
 It is critically important that you make sure you are on the correct branch that you want to merge changes into when running the above command.
 [More Information about Syncing Forks](https://help.github.com/articles/syncing-a-fork/)

 ### Submitting Changes to the Upstream

 Changes are accepted into the ADCIRC repository via a Pull Request.
 From the Github web page from your Forked repository, click the "Compare and Pull Request" button.
 You will be asked to select a ```base``` and a ```compare```.
-The base is the target for your changes, i.e. the master branch in the upstream repository.
+The base is the target for your changes, i.e. the main branch in the upstream repository.
 The compare is your local branch.

-Warning: Your local branch must contain all changes from the upstream master to be accepted!
+Warning: Your local branch must contain all changes from the upstream main to be accepted!

 After clicking the pull request button, you will be given a section to describe your changes.
 Please describe what has been done throughly.
 The repository administrators will be given the option to merge your pull request into the upstream repository.